AMoitessMFI/AMoitessMFI/README.md

 # About me
-I recently obtained my M.Sc. in Cheminformatics from the University of Strasbourg and I also work at Molecular Forecaster Inc. (MFI) as an Associate Scientist III.
-I’m interested in developing tools in computational chemistry, particularly machine learning (ML) and physics-based tools.
+I hold an M.Sc. in Cheminformatics from the University of Strasbourg and currently work as an Associate Scientist III at Molecular Forecaster Inc. (MFI).
+My primary interests lie in developing computational chemistry tools, with a focus on machine learning and physics-based approaches.

-I’m currently learning about different ML methods, such as deep learning, for chemistry purposes, and implementing those to MFI's workflows.
-I’m looking to collaborate on different computational projects, especially those related to drug discovery.
+At MFI, I’m actively exploring and integrating various ML methods into drug discovery workflows.
+I enjoy bridging scientific research with practical applications and am always looking to collaborate on innovative computational projects, particularly in the drug discovery space.

 ## Contact
 antoine.moitessier@molecularforecaster.com\